jessica-mongeau/Mongeau_Putnam_Lab_Notebook/_posts/2025-11-24-Probe-Calibration.md

 ### Cleaning and Storage
 1. Gently wipe the probes with a Kimwipe and DI water to remove any salt that may have accumulated.
-2. Place the pH probe back into the KCl solution
+2. Place the pH probe back into the KCl storage solution.